Type in Russian Like a Native with 6 Handy Practice Sites

-We will show you our six favorites, with everything from Russian typing races to typing your way through the news in Russian.
+In this post, I’ll show you my six favorite Russian typing practice sites, with everything from Russian typing races to typing your way through the Russian news.

 The site offers typing tests in multiple languages, so set the language to Russian using the green dropdown menu on the upper left side of the text box.

-This site presents a series of random words, which you have one minute to type out.
-After you are done, the test will generate your typing score per minute.
+This site presents a series of random words you have one minute to type out.
+After you’re done, the test will generate your typing score per minute.

-When you are ready, you can choose an advanced typing test of over 1,000 words or even enter into typing competitions with other players in order to improve your speed and accuracy!
+When you’re ready, you can choose an advanced typing test of over 1,000 words or even enter typing competitions with other players to improve your speed and accuracy!
 Find these and other fun features on the left side of the screen.

-This and some of the sites below are completely in Russian, which is perfect for an immersive experience that intermediate and advanced learners may be looking for.
+This and some of the sites below are entirely Russian, perfect for an immersive experience that intermediate and advanced learners may seek.

 Roughly translated as “the race to computer keys,” Klavogonki aims to increase your speed as you type in Russian.

-The reason we recommend this as a tool to practice your Russian typing is that aside from learning, you will have fun!
-The exercises on this site are all designed as games, making sure you never get bored and motivating you as you compete against other users.
+The exercises on this site are designed as games, ensuring you never get bored and motivating you as you compete against other users.

 Each game is designed as a race where you compete to be the fastest to move your car to the finish line.
 The winner is the person who types all of the text correctly the fastest.
 When you make a mistake, your car will stall until you correct it.
 At the end of each game, the site shows the typing speed of each player.

-Players accumulate points as they progress and are able to upgrade the basic car that everyone gets at the beginning for other models.
+Players accumulate points as they progress and can upgrade the basic car that everyone gets for other models.

 One of the coolest features about Klavogonki is that some of the material includes parts of Russian books, so you can get acquainted with Russian literature while playing and learning to type in Russian.

 Another fully Russian site, Stamina targets “grandparents as well as their parents!”
-In other words, people who might not be all that tech-savvy but still need to learn how to type.
-They encourage users to learn to type so they can write their memoir, before it is too late!
+In other words, people might who not be tech-savvy but still need to learn how to type.

-Plus, the site provides graphs with statistics about your progress, helping you keep track as you take lessons and practice what you have learned.
+Plus, the site provides graphs with statistics about your progress, helping you keep track as you take lessons and practice what you’ve learned.